-Equator Crossing Galapagos 2025
+Equator and the Galapagos

 A Crossing Marked in Salt and Tradition

-Somewhere in the deep blue vastness of the Pacific, a faint line stretches across the chart—a thin, invisible boundary that has divided sailors for centuries.
+Somewhere in the deep blue vastness of the Pacific, a faint line stretches across the chart, a thin, invisible boundary that has divided sailors for centuries.
 The Equator.
 The crossing of that line is more than a matter of latitude.
 It is a threshold, an unspoken rite of passage, whispered about in mess decks and on moonlit watches.

 For Brigantine Neptun, the day arrived beneath a sky heavy with heat and promise.
 The trade winds hummed through the rigging, the swell of the sea holding its breath.